AnushangaPavith/treadmill-dashboard/README.md

 - User-friendly interface
 - Accurate tracking of performance according to given data

+## Getting Started
+- The software is already build.
+- Donwload the .exe from bin/Release.
+- Run the software.

 ## Technical Details
 The Treadmill Dashboard is built using C# and .NET.
 The application is designed to provide a smooth and seamless user experience while tracking your treadmill performance.
 It's simple and easy to use.